pupil-labs/pupil-docs/src/core/terminology.md

     - `x: [0, 1], y: [0, 1]`
 - example: `(0.5, 0.5)` (surface center)

-The lens distortion (camera intrinsics) are being compensated during the process of mapping data from the scene image space to the surface coordinate system.
-In other words, surface coordinate system is not affected by the lens distortion.
+The lens distortion (camera intrinsics) are compensated for during the process of mapping data from the scene image space to the surface coordinate system.
+In other words, the surface coordinate system is not affected by scene camera lens distortion.

 ## Camera Intrinsics